GM Standard double-decker bus

-The GM Standard double-decker bus was a double-decker bus bodywork designed by SELNEC and its successor the Greater Manchester Passenger Transport Executive and built on Leyland Atlantean and Daimler Fleetline chassis.
-No fewer than 1,815 standards were delivered to SELNEC, Greater Manchester Transport and Lancashire United Transport.
+The GM Standard double-decker bus, also known internally as the 7000 series, was a double-decker bus body designed by SELNEC PTE on the Leyland Atlantean and Daimler Fleetline chassis and operated by both SELNEC and Lancashire United Transport, as well as their successor, the Greater Manchester Passenger Transport Executive.
+Derived from the Mancunian double-decker bus design built for the Manchester Corporation on the same two chassis, no fewer than 1,231 standards were delivered to SELNEC, Greater Manchester Transport and Lancashire United.